VectorInstitute/usa-npn-mcp-server/README.md

 </details>

-You'll need to restart Claude Desktop, you should see a new :electric_plug: icon and/or :hammer: icons in your chat prompt that confirms the MCP Server is detected.
+After saving the changes, restart Claude Desktop.
+You should see a new :electric_plug: icon and/or :hammer: icons in your chat prompt that confirms the MCP Server is detected.

 Each time you create a new chat that queries NPN's API through the MCP Server, you will have to agree to permit access to the MCP Server's Tool.